Akshay-PES/studio/docs/student-guide.md

 #### **Clearing All Filters**
 - **Action:** Click the **"Clear All"** button at the top of the sidebar.
-- **Result:** All your filter selections will be removed, and the calendar will return to showing all events for the department.
+- **Result:** All your filter selections will be removed, and the calendar will return to showing all events for the class.

 ---

 We hope this detailed guide helps you stay organized and on top of your academic schedule.
-Welcome to a smarter way of planning your semester!
+Welcome to a smarter way of planning your school year!